PirasanthShan/Portfolio/src/assets/README.md

 <!-- GITHUB -->
-git add .                           # Alle Dateien zur Stage hinzufügen git commit -m "Initial commit"      # Ersten Commit erstellen git push              # Hochladen auf GitHub
+git add .                           # Add all files to the staging area git commit -m "Initial commit"     # Create the first commit git push                           # Push changes to GitHub

 <!-- Angular Befehle -->

-ng new projektname             # Neues Angular-Projekt erstellen ng serve                       # Lokalen Dev-Server starten (http://localhost:4200) ng build                       # Produktionsbuild erstellen (Standard: ./dist/) ng build --watch               # Automatisch bei Dateiänderungen neu bauen ng generate component name     # Neue Komponente erstellen (Kurzform: ng g c name) ng generate module name        # Neues Modul ng generate service name       # Neuer Service ng generate directive name     # Neue Direktive ng generate pipe name          # Neue Pipe
+ng new project-name                # Create a new Angular project ng serve                           # Start the local development server (http://localhost:4200) ng build                           # Create a production build (default: ./dist/) ng build --watch                   # Rebuild automatically when files change ng generate component name         # Generate a new component (shortcut: ng g c name) ng generate module name            # Generate a new module ng generate service name           # Generate a new service ng generate directive name         # Generate a new directive ng generate pipe name              # Generate a new pipe